Danielpeter-99/HemoCountAI/README.md

 `GOOGLE_API_KEY_FILE`

-Please follow this instruction: https://ai.google.dev/gemini-api/docs/api-key if you haven't obtained a Google Genimi API key.
+If you haven't obtained a Google Genimi API key, please follow this instruction to set up: https://ai.google.dev/gemini-api/docs/api-key

 ## Compiling an executable